 Finally, personal security.
 Is the individual trustworthy?

 Managed virtual assistant services utilize secure facilities, computers, and networks, and conduct background checks on all VAs.
+To take it one step further, Prialto is SOC-2 compliant and all assistants sign NDAs.

 Related Reading: What to Know About Virtual Assistant Security Risks